strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.8.13.6 =
+* BUG: Fixed bug where the archive/search filter was not running for logged out users.

 = 1.8.13.5 =
 * BUG: Fixed notifications.php to make sure it really only checks once per day.
 Also updated the URL checked to notifications.paidmembershipspro.com, which runs on its own server.